xxxFRIARxxx/SaltyBot/README.md

 I believe 95% confidence ratings start appearing after roughly 10-12 matches recorded per-figher.
 (~30,000 total matches.
 Roughly 3 months of recording matches.)
-This bot will do much better than 50% up until then, but that's when it should rarely bet incorrectly.
+This bot will do much better than a random choice up until then, but that's when it should almost never bet incorrectly.
 Patience!